tmfksoft/gtasa-loader/files.md

 - Logo.mpg - Rockstar Games & Rockstar North title movies

 # /ReadMe
- - Readme.txd - It's the basic Readme included from the game.
+ - Readme.txt - It's the basic Readme included from the game.

 # /text
 *All files in here follow the same file format*